-I love pork chops and mushrooms together.
+The best way to describe a perfectly cooked pork chop is juicy.
+These pork chops are made with my favorite addition, mushrooms, and topped with a mushroom sherry cream sauce to keep every bite filled with as much flavor as possible.
 This dish is definitely on the richer side but it is an absolute crowd pleaser.
-One of my favorites to make because it all comes together in one pan so it makes an easy clean up.
+It’s one of my favorites to make because it all comes together in one pan, which makes for an easy clean up.

 - 4-6 pork chops

 - Oil or ghee to coat pan

 - 1 lb mushrooms, I used a mix of shiitake, chanterelle and maitake, roughly chopped

 - 1 shallot, minced, about 1/3 cup

 - 2 tsp Porcini Paradiso Italian Blend